oroinc/documentation/bundles/platform/FilterBundle/grid-extension.rst

 Provides filtering using string comparison.

-`type: string` - Validated by TextFilterType in backend and rendered by :ref:`Oro.Filter.ChoiceFilter <backend-entities-filters-js-widgets-oro-filter-choice-filter>`.
+`type: string` - Validated by TextFilterType in the backend and rendered by ``oro/filter/choice-filter``.
 When case_insensitive is set to false, it is possible to convert value by using callback defined in 'value_conversion'.

 Number and Percent Filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^